rmsrosa/nbjoint/docs/source/overview.md

 Each of these later functions can be called separately, if only some of these features are desired.

-When running `nbbinder.py` as a script, it expects the filename of the configuration file and calls the function `bind(config_file)`, where config_file is the name of the configuration file.
+When running `nbjoint.py` as a script, it expects the filename of the configuration file and calls the function `joint(config_file)`, where config_file is the name of the configuration file.

 Look at the documentation for more information on each of these functions and for the other functions available on this package.